 Bomb: The Race to Build –and Steal–the World’s Most Dangerous Weapon by Steve Sheinkin

-Another knock-out nonfiction book from the talented Steve Sheinkin!
+Another knock-out nonfiction book from the talented Steve Sheinkin perfect for 12-year-olds!
 I’m so impressed with how Sheinkin makes this story come ALIVE like it’s an adventure / mystery / thriller and not real life.
 Well, they do say truth is stranger than fiction.
 But usually, it’s written like it’s duller than dirt.
-This book is a great exception — totally engaging and kept my interest.
+This book is a great exception — totally engaging and keeps readers’ attention.

 Two Truths and a Lieby Ammi-Joan Paquette and Laurie Ann Thompson, illustrated by Lisa K. Weber